csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

 We will also utilize Slack to test out our bot and to communicate with our partner.

-We will also use the GitHub Project to better manage programming works.
+We will also use the GitHub Project to better manage our codebase.

 #### Q10: What are the rules regarding how your team works?

 **Communications:**

- * We expect that we will meet weekly.
+ * We expect that we will meet weekly to discuss updates on everyone's ends.
     * For daily communications, we will use Slack.
     * For weekly meetings, we will host them on Zoom.

- * We will try our best to meet with our partner once a week.
+ * We will try our best to update with our partner once a week.
-    * We will first email our partner about our expected meeting schedule, and we will modify it as needed.
+    * We will post updates on Slack and Notion.
-    * Then, we will host a meeting with our partner on a proper platform (Zoom).
+    * We will attempt to update our partner on our recent progress and ask for feedback.

-    * If situation allowed, we will record the meetings and archive them.
+**Collaboration:**

-    * If in doubt about the client's needs, we will ask on Slack directly.
+ - As we are close friends in our lives, we will hold each other accountable for completing assigned tasks.

-**Collaboration: (Share your responses to Q8 & Q9 from A1)**
+ - Team leads - Ray and Scott will act as moderators in this case to ensure that everyone is on track.

- - As we are close friends in our lives, we will hold each other accountable for attending meetings and completing assigned tasks.
-Team leads - Ray would act as moderators in this case to ensure that everyone is on track.
+ - Ray will also act as the Scrum Manager to ask everyone to submit updates on a weekly basis to ensure that we are on track.
  - If some member of our team does not contribute or is not responsive, we will first try to communicate with them and understand the reason behind it, and try our best to help him overcome it.
 If the problem persists, we will contact the TA for help.